BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	name of the spine compartments is 'head#' where # is the index of the spine.

+To come:
 rdes_ex10.py: Build a spiny neuron, and insert the oscillatory chemical model
 	into it.
 Unfortunately Moogli cannot yet plot the chemical waves going up and down in the dendrites.
 This example is not yet displayed on the web documentation.

+rdes_ex11.py: Build a cylindrical dend.
+Put in ion channels
+	for activity including VGCC-driven Ca influx.
+Put in an adaptor to take elec Ca and control chem Ca with that.
+Put in a reaction so Ca turns on an enzyme that phosphorylates a chem pool that represents KA and disables it.
+Put in an adaptor from the dephosphorylated KA to the electrical KA to control its conductance.
+Together, this should flip into a state of sustained activity when the Ca gets high enough.
+	Plot Vm, Ca, KA

+rdes_ex12.py: Build a cylindrical dend with a spine on it.
+Put in ion channels
+	for activity including NMDAR-driven Ca influx.
+Put in a reaction to take Ca in the spine to activate CaMKII, and CaMKII to control a reaction that phosphorylates stargazin and expands the spine.
+	See how the conductance etc increases.
+	Use Moogull to plot spine as it expands, with colour displaying the Ca.
+	- Implement importing of proto python file and using simple syntax to call the creation functions
+	- Implement synaptic input as synUniform and synPoisson.
+Or put in as chan prototypes?